AhmedMaherElSaeidi/AhmedMaherElSaeidi/README.md

         A software engineer graduated from the Faculty of Computers and Artificial Intelligence at Helwan University with a strong academic record.
 My graduation project focused on using computer vision to detect blood vessels within kidney tissue.
-I have two and a half years of experience in web development, with expertise in React.js, Angular, Node.js, and PHP.
+I have +2 years of experience in web development, with expertise in React.js, Angular, Node.js, and PHP.
 I am skilled in working with both relational and NoSQL databases.
         In addition, I have experience in desktop application development using